 Meanwhile, Cesar Gamboa oversees an initiative seeking similar changes for IFIs and also Peruvian energy and infrastructure policies and investments.
 He is an attorney and program coordinator of Derecho Ambiente y Recursos Naturales (DAR), an NGO that works with indigenous communities in Peru to evaluate and monitor energy and infrastructure policies and projects.

 After reviewing many public-investment projects — logging, land conversion for bio-fuels, mining, and oil and gas exploration — Gamboa was convinced that Peru’s legal framework works against the rights of indigenous people, especially those living in the Amazon region.
 These rights include participation in land-use decisions and fair compensation when land is taken.

 With 192.7 million acres (78 million hectares), the Peruvian Amazon region covers more than half the country, Gamboa says.
-As of December 2009, almost 60 percent of the Amazon region had been leased to oil and gas companies for exploration and development, despite being labeled nationally protected areas.
-The percentage of these oil and gas leases, commonly called “concessions,” had been only 15 percent as recently as December 2004, he says.
+As of December 2009, almost 60% of the Amazon region had been leased to oil and gas companies for exploration and development, despite being labeled nationally protected areas.
+The percentage of these oil and gas leases, commonly called “concessions,” had been only 15% as recently as December 2004, he says.